Mitko-10/AI-ML-final_project/README.md

 Pathfinding Paradigms: A Comparative Mathematical Analysis Project Overview
-This repository contains the final project for the AI/ML course.
+This repository contains the final project for the Math-for-developers course in the AI/ML module.
 It explores the mathematical foundations and real-world applications of Shortest Path algorithms in graph theory.

 Instead of merely implementing a single algorithm, this project provides a rigorous comparative analysis between Dijkstra's Algorithm, the Bellman-Ford Algorithm, and Breadth-First Search (BFS).
 It evaluates their performance, mathematical invariants, and constraints across different graph topologies.